Gruppe-6-Hotel-Kong-Arthur/.github/profile/README.md

 ### Microservices Overview

 - **Guest Service**: Handles guest registration, profile updates, and preferences.
-- **Booking Service**: Manages room reservations, check-ins, and check-outs.
+- **Reservation Service**: Manages room reservations/bookings, check-ins, and check-outs.
-- **Room Service**: Manages room availability, types, and pricing.
+- **Room Inventory Service**: Manages room availability, types, and pricing.
 - **Drink Service**: Handles drink orders from the bar, inventory, and billing for room service.
-- **Drink Unit Sold Service**: Tracks the number of drink units sold to ensure accurate inventory and financial reporting.
+- **Drink Sales Service**: Tracks the number of drink units sold to ensure accurate inventory and financial reporting.
+- **CSV Export Service**: Generates CSV files for data visualization from the aggregated data of various services.
+Ensures data is formatted correctly for tools like Tableau.
+- **Hotel API Gateway**: Acts as a single entry point for client applications, routing requests to the appropriate microservices.

 ## Data Sources